How To Start A Nonprofit In Wyoming

 You will need a federal employer identification number (FEIN or EIN) to navigate your nonprofit’s finances (such as opening a bank account) and to apply for 501(c)(3) tax-exempt status with the IRS.
 After incorporating with the state, you can get an EIN by applying through the IRS website, by fax, or by mail.
 You can also bypass dealing with the IRS altogether by adding our convenient EIN service when you hire Northwest.

 Does My Nonprofit Need Bylaws?

 Yes, your nonprofit needs to create and adopt corporate bylaws.
-Your nonprofit should adopt its bylaws at its organizational meeting (the first official meeting after incorporating with the state) because you’ll need them to open a bank account and to apply for 501(c)(3) federal tax-exempt status with the IRS.
+You should adopt Wyoming nonprofit bylaws at your organizational meeting (the first official meeting after incorporating with the state) because you’ll need them to open a bank account and to apply for 501(c)(3) federal tax-exempt status with the IRS.